driversline/dotfiles/README.md

 - The `firefox-custom.sh` script should only execute after the first opening of the regular Firefox (e.g., use `firefox-bin.sh`).
 ---
 - `config.ini` in the beta version. (skip since 20 nov.)
 ---
-- You can change version minecraft-fabric in `mods.sh`
----